 And it seems like we’re in for a ride once again with some newer options.
 With asymmetrical face customization and several different voice profiles, players can create their own Boss using the free boss factory tool.

 And if you feel really proud of your work, you can use the share code to share it away with the rest of the world.
-If you want to know about another game with lots of changes, consider reading: Overwatch 2: 10 Changes From The First Game.

 3. Customize It All